Washington Writers' Publishing House

 2026 TINY POEMS…

-This year’s TINY POEMS prompt is inspired by the recent Artemis II mission and the photos they captured of earth from outer space.
-Whether viewing Earth setting behind the moon, standing on a mountaintop overlooking a valley, or watching mushrooms grow out of a fallen tree, awe is what we feel when we bask in the majesty of the planet we call home.
+This year’s TINY POEMS prompt is inspired by the recent Artemis II mission and the photos they captured of Earth from outer space.
+Whether viewing the Earth setting behind the moon, standing on a mountaintop overlooking a valley, or watching mushrooms grow from a fallen tree, we feel awe as we bask in the majesty of the planet we call home.
 Send us your lunes that explore feelings of wonder and overwhelming greatness inspired by Earth.

 What is a lune?

-13-syllable, self-contained poem that has 5 syllables in the first line, 3 syllables in the second line, and 5 syllable in the final line
+13-syllable, self-contained poem that has 3 syllables in the first line, 5 syllables in the second line, and 3 syllables in the final line

 OR